Brand Strategy is at the core of long-lasting companies. Here are the five essentials of every brand.

 Obstacles and Frustrations:

 What pain points does your customer face?
-What are their pet peeves?
-What makes them feel alienated by those in your industry?
+Do they have any pet peeves?
+How do they feel alienated in your industry?
 This list will help your team navigate what pitfalls to avoid and how to bring them delight with your brand.

-3: Map Out Marketing Based on Goals and Customer Touchpoints
+3: Brand Strategy Includes Marketing Based on Goals and Customer Touchpoints

 The entire customer experience-from discovering your product and finding out more, to purchasing and telling others, should be simple for your customer to navigate.
 It’s unfortunate how often businesses leave their customers at a dead end in their sales journey.